kislerdm/pulumi-neon/docs/_index.md

 5. Export the token as the environment variable `NEON_API_KEY`.
 6. (Optionally) Configure the Pulumi secret by running `pulumi config set --secret neon:api_key ${NEON_API_KEY}`.

-## How to provision a Neon Project
+## Example: how to provision a Neon Project

 **Prerequisite:** the [configuration steps](#how-to-configure-the-provider) above are completed.